ganast/Unity-AssetBundleMadness/README.md

     foreach (string asset in bundle.GetAllAssetNames()) {
         Debug.Log(asset);
     }
-    // todo: also save the instance reference for future access...
+    // todo: also save the bundle reference for future access...
 }
 ```